 The first portion of the Toro Canyon Ridge Trail goes straight up the mountain.
-A part of it also passes next to private property but the trail is very straight forward and has a lot of signs pointing which way to go.
+A part of it also passes next to private property but the trail is very straightforward and has a lot of signs pointing to which way to go.

 About 0.6 miles in I reached the viewpoint overlooking the Santa Barbara coastline.
 On a clear day, you can see the ocean but during my hike, the ocean was covered in a dense layer of fog.